StevenDufresne/jrrToken/README.md

 jrrToken
 =======
-I got tired of all the bloated tokenizer.
-Created a basic version that tokenizes user input and out puts to a hidden div.
+I got tired of all the bloated tokenizers.
+I created a basic version that tokenizes user input and outputs to a hidden div.
 The tokenizer can be wired up to any server side code.
-A detail instruction on how to use jrrToken can be found here www.enserfud.ca/jrrToken.
+A detailed instruction on how to use jrrToken can be found here www.enserfud.ca/jrrToken.

 Author Info
 ===========